unknownsaying/Virus/README.md

 # Virus
 Wooden Horse
-A very powerful influence(infected) Virus
+A very powerful influence(infected) Virus but harmless in all direction

 for goto break continue